Return to Nevèrÿon (series): Structure and genre

-Others important influences are the work of the French psychiatrist Jacques Lacan (discussed in parts of the appendix, "Closures and Openings", in the final volume, Return to Nevèrÿon), as well as critical theory in general.
+Other important influences are the work of the French psychiatrist Jacques Lacan (discussed in parts of the appendix, "Closures and Openings", in the final volume, Return to Nevèrÿon), as well as critical theory in general.
 Each of the stories begins with an epigraph from a theoretical thinker.

 Other literary sources that Delany himself has cited are the tales of the English language Danish writer Isak Dinesen and the French writer Marguerite Yourcenar.

 "Some Informal Remarks Toward the Modular Calculus"

 Through the course of Return to Nevèrÿon, Delany connects it to a larger project, "Some Informal Remarks Toward the Modular Calculus".
 The first part of this work is his science fiction novel Trouble on Triton (1976), which functions as a prologue to the Nevèrÿon tales.
 The second part of "The Informal Remarks" is the second appendix to that novel, "Ashima Slade and the Harbin-Y Lectures".
 Apparently the first five stories of Return to Nevèrÿon, the fiction proper in Tales of Nevèrÿon, manage to slip outside the overall project.
 Part Three of the "Informal Remarks" is the first appendix to that volume, by "S. L. Kermit".
 This is the discussion of the supposed source of all the Nevèrÿon tales in an ancient manuscript known as the "Culhar' Fragment" or the "Missolongi Codex", an ancient text of some nine hundred words, which exists in "numerous" translations in many ancient languages.
 It is presumed to be a translation of humanity's first ancient attempt at writing.
 But because of the many ancient translations, no one is really sure which actually came first.
 Kermit's discussion even takes in a theory by an actual archaeologist who did her work in the early eighties, Denise Schmandt-Besserat, which proposes an earlier "token" writing using sculpted beads for words and ideas; according to Schmandt-Besserat, the earliest cuneiform writing that we have today is a matter of these "tokens" first pressed into clay to leave an imprint.
 Later the same marks were drawn on soft clay with a sharp stick, which eventually led to writing.
 Apparently, according to the essay, a fragment of the "Culhar’ Fragment" even exists in a "token writing" version.